jashburn00/LearningFullStack/notes/JavaScriptNotes.md

         - this is similar to HTML elements in web inspector but for react components
         - you may need to clear some filters to see all components
     - Profiler
+### Hooks
+- hooks are React functions that can handle and manage states during runtime
+- the main hooks are:
+    - useState
+        - named import from the React library so it uses destructuring import (e.g. `import React, { useState } from 'react';`)
+        - returns an array with the initial state value and the state setter function
+            - e.g. `const [toggle, setToggle] = useState(); //accepts argument for initial state`
+            - then you can use the setter to change the state which triggers a re-render
+            - e.g. `setToggle(false);`
+            - often used inside functional component definitions
+        - ex: a functional component which returns a few buttons, each having onClick set to an arrow function changing the state of the color of the outder div's style
+    - useEffect
+    - useContext
+    - useReducer
+    - useRef